department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/update-prefilled-information.md

 ### When not to use this pattern

-- **When prefilled information is not used.** If the form does not include prefilled information, there is no need to inform users how to update their prefilled information.
+- **When you don't prefill the user's information.**

 ### When to use caution

-- **When data cannot be changed online.** This pattern accounts for cases when the user needs to call VA to change their information, such as changing their name and Social Security number.
-Form developers should confirm that the phone number listed is the correct number for Veterans to call and update this specific information.
-If there are cases where information cannot be changed, even by calling VA, explain this to the user.
+- **When the user can't update their information online, but can update another way.** This pattern accounts for cases when the user needs to call VA or take a different step to change certain information, such as their name and Social Security number.
+You'll need to confirm that you're giving the correct instructions for changing that specific information.
+- **When the user can't update their information at all.** If your form prefills information that the user can't change through any means, you'll need to explain that directly.

 ## How to design and build